Summary

 Microsoft SPLA Agreement

-Microsoft SPLA (Services Provider License Agreement) is a licensing program for service providers and independent software vendors.
+The Microsoft Services Provider License Agreement (SPLA) is a licensing programme for hosting providers and independent software vendors.
 It allows them to license Microsoft software to host and deliver their applications.

 As an end client, you won't have SPLA entitlement in the traditional sense.
 Instead, you'll pay a monthly consumption fee to the service provider.